nmunro/nmunro.github.io/_posts/2020-12-11-cl-tut-10b-classes1.md

 (make-instance 'person)
 {% endhighlight %}

-It is possible to get started with code this simple, it is possible to use the `slot-value` function with `setf` to get/set the values stored in the slots:
+It is possible to get started with code this simple, using the `slot-value` function with `setf` to get/set the values stored in the slots:

 {% highlight common_lisp lineos %}
 (defclass person ()